-The second factor is that the more exclusive the process, the more momentum tends to be picked up by the produced (leading) hadron, and hence the momentum vs angle distribution looks a little different than the inclusive one shown in Fig. 1, in particular if kinematic cuts are added (for instance on Q^2).
+However, as exemplified in the following sections, the more exclusive the process, the more momentum tends to be picked up by the produced (leading) hadron.
+The resulting momentum vs angle distributions are thus different than the inclusive ones shown in Fig. 1, in particular if kinematic cuts are applied (for instance on Q^2).